 As you can imagine, this draws in BIG crowds.
 We’re talking 10,000+ people, but what an amazing experience!

-There are no tickets or costs involved to attend but I do think they appreciate donations to continue the event for the future.
+There are no tickets or costs involved to attend but I do think they appreciate donations in order to continue the event for the future.

 Places To Eat In Stonehaven

-Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit these two eateries.
+Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit some of these.

 Conveniently, for another popular seaside treat, Aunty Betty’s is right next door to The Bay.
-Well known for its extravagant ice creams covered in sweets, there are always queues waiting, no matter the weather.
+Well known for its extravagant ice creams covered in sweets and chocolates, there are always queues waiting, no matter the weather.

 But let’s not forget our four-legged friends as they also provide ice creams for dogs!
 Which just melts (aha..) my heart.